gabtonete/frontend-newsletter-nextjs/README.md

 <a href="https://frontend-newsletter-nextjs.vercel.app/">Visit the application</a> | <a href="https://github.com/gabtonete/backend-newsletter-typescript">Visit the api source</a>

-This project is a responsive website using the react.js framework, Next.js.
-Based on mobile-first coding, this application will glow in any cellphone and desktop
+This project is a responsive website using the react.js framework, Next.js and CSS Modules.
+Based on mobile-first coding, this application will glow in any cellphone and desktop.

 ## Frontend management
 - Mobile-first concept, transmiting security to any mobile user